Rye, New York

-Rye is a coastal suburb of New York City in Westchester County, New York, United States, within the New York metropolitan area.
-It is separate from the Town of Rye, which has more land area than the city.
-The City of Rye, formerly the Village of Rye, was part of the Town until it received its charter as a city in 1942, making it the youngest city in the State of New York.
-Its population density for its 5.85 square miles of land is roughly 2,729.76/sq mi.
+Rye is a city in Westchester County, New York, United States, within the New York City metropolitan area.
+It received its charter as a city in 1942, making it the most recent such charter in the state.
+Its area of 5.85 square miles has a population density of 2,729.76/sq mi.

-Rye is notable for its waterfront which covers 60 percent of the city's six square miles and is governed by a waterfront act instituted in 1991.
-Located in the city are two National Historic Landmarks: the Boston Post Road Historic District was designated a National Historic Landmark by the National Park Service in 1993; its centerpiece is the Jay Estate, the childhood home of John Jay, a Founding Father and the first Chief Justice of the United States.

-Playland, a historic amusement park designated a National Historic Landmark in 1987 is also located in Rye.
-Playland features one of the oldest wooden roller coasters in the Northeast, the Dragon Coaster.
+Rye is notable for its waterfront, and two National Historic Landmarks: the Boston Post Road Historic District, designated in 1993 and the only National Historic Landmark District in Westchester County, which includes the Jay Estate, the childhood home and final resting place of John Jay, a Founding Father and the first Chief Justice of the United States, and Playland, a historic amusement park designated in 1987, which features one of the oldest wooden roller coasters in the Northeast, the Dragon Coaster.

 History

 Rye was once a part of Fairfield County, Connecticut, belonging to the Sachem Ponus, of the Ponus Wekuwuhm, Canaan Parish, and was probably named for that chieftain, "Peningoe Neck".

 It was founded in 1660 by three men: Thomas Studwell, Peter Disbrow and John Coe.
 Later landowners included John Budd and family.

 During the 19th and early 20th centuries it was a haven for wealthy Manhattanites who traveled by coach or boat to escape the city heat.
 Its location on Long Island Sound and numerous beaches also appealed to visitors with more moderate means who gravitated for short stays at cottages and waterfront hotels.

 It has an extraordinary inventory of buildings with architectural distinction that help visually articulate specific neighborhoods and districts.